-- the price, performance, and functionality of our Solution; - the availability, price, performance, and functionality of competing solutions; - our ability to develop and sell complementary technology and services; - the stability, performance, and security of our hosting infrastructure and hosting services; - our ability to continuously deliver measurable improvements; - health systems' demand for professional services to augment their internal data analytics function; - changes in healthcare laws, regulations, or trends; and - · the business environment of our customers and, in particular, headcount reductions by our customers.
+- the price, performance, and functionality of our Solution; - the availability, price, performance, and functionality of competing solutions; - our ability to develop and sell complementary technology and services;

+- the stability, performance, and security of our hosting infrastructure and hosting services; - our ability to continuously deliver measurable improvements; - health systems' demand for professional services to augment their internal data analytics function; - changes in healthcare laws, regulations, or trends; - the business environment of our customers and, in particular, headcount reductions by our customers; and - the impact of any natural disasters or public health emergencies, such as the COVID-19 pandemic.

 We enter into subscription contracts with our customers for access to our Solution.
 Many of these contracts have initial terms of one to three years.
 Most of our customers have no obligation to renew their subscriptions for our Solution after the initial term expires.
 Although we have long-term contracts with many customers, these contracts may be terminated by the customer before their term expires for various reasons, such as changes in the regulatory landscape and poor performance by us, subject to certain conditions.
 For example, after a specified period, certain of these contracts are terminable for convenience by our customers, subject to providing us with prior notice.
 Certain of our contracts may be terminated by the customer immediately following repeated failures by us to provide specified levels of service over periods ranging from six months to more than a year.
 Certain of our contracts may be terminated immediately by the customer if we lose applicable third-party licenses, go bankrupt, or lose our liability insurance.
-If any of our contracts with our customers is terminated, we may not be able to recover all fees due under the terminated contract and we will lose future revenue from that customer, which may adversely affect our results of operations.
+If any of our contracts with our customers are terminated, we may not be able to recover all fees due under the terminated contract and we will lose future revenue from that customer, which may adversely affect our results of operations.
 We expect that future contracts will contain similar provisions.